SakibAlEmran/Real-Time-Chat-Application/README.md

 7. You can make request using browser or Postman.

 ## Credit:
 I have followed a youtube tutorial playlist by Sumit Saha to do this project.
-Some of the files are directly taken from https://github.com/learnwithsumit/chat-application .
+Some of the files are taken from https://github.com/learnwithsumit/chat-application .

+## Contact:
+Email: sakib.imran0909@gmail.com